MacOS and keyboard shortcuts

 • My target deployment platform is Linux, and so developing on Linux is a much closer fit than using Windows or Mac.

 • Speedy docker — it’s native.
 On a Mac, it’s never native because it’s not Linux, and always goes slower — at least 10x slower, sometimes 100x slower, depending on whether the docker image is intel or uses native instructions.
+On an M2/M3 Mac, with a native-instructions docker container, it is far faster than the old Intel.

 • Intel Iris Pro GPU with in-kernel drivers means that the display just works, including with external monitors.
 Suspend and resume work as well.
 It’s way better than with proprietary drivers.